Mohit Ray: Environmental activism

-Ray has remained in the forefront of environmental activism in Kolkata for last two and half decades.
-He been associated with a number of NGOs involved in environmental activities and he leads a small non-funded group named Vasundhara.
-He has been an active participant or adviser to efforts like restoring water bodies, saving Adi Ganga, questioning concreting the water bodies to rights of bicycle riders as a non-polluting vehicle.
-The discovery, identification and documentation of 48 heritage water bodies of Kolkata and environmental and social details of several thousand water bodies of Kolkata constitutes his seminal work in this field.
+Ray has remained in the forefront of environmental activism in Kolkata for the last two and half decades.
+He has been associated with a number of NGOs involved in environmental activities and he leads a small non-funded group named Vasundhara.
+He has been an active participant or adviser to efforts such as restoring water bodies, saving Adi Ganga, questioning concreting the water bodies to rights of bicycle riders as a non-polluting vehicle.
+The discovery, identification and documentation of 48 heritage water bodies of Kolkata and environmental and social details of several thousand water bodies of Kolkata constitute his seminal work in this field.
 Ray believes that the possibility of serious water and environmental crisis due to diminishing numbers of water bodies in the city can only be addressed by better management of the existing water bodies through technological innovations.
-For Ray, environment cannot be delinked from peoples’ livelihood concerns.
-So he emphasizes environmental improvement, along with development.
+For Ray, environment cannot be delinked from peoples' livelihood concerns, so he emphasizes environmental improvement, along with development.

 Human rights activism

 Ray has been active in social issues from his student days.
-He was the founder convener of Democratic Students Front at Jadavpur University, the students organization that was formed after the Emergency was lifted.
-His concern for human rights led him to become an executive member of People's Union for Democratic Rights and the joint secretary of Association for Protection of Democratic Rights.
-For last one decade he has organized a campaign for the human rights of the Hindu-Buddhist-Christian minorities in Bangladesh through the auspices of CAAMB.
-In May 2014, Ray along with other delegates from several human rights bodies from various countries met the Indian president Pranab Mukherjee to convey him of the human rights issues plaguing the minorities of Bangladesh.
+At Jadavpur University, he was the founder convener of the Democratic Students Front, the student organization formed after the Emergency was lifted.
+His concern for human rights led him to become an executive member of the People's Union for Democratic Rights and the joint secretary of the Association for the Protection of Democratic Rights.
+For a decade, he has organized a campaign for the human rights of the Hindu-Buddhist-Christian minorities in Bangladesh through the auspices of CAAMB.
+In May 2014, Ray along with other delegates of several human rights bodies from various countries, met the Indian president Pranab Mukherjee to convey to him the human rights issues plaguing the minorities of Bangladesh.